tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据安全/对象锁定概述_intl_en.md

 >?
 >- With this feature, COS can meet stringent requirements (including SEC Rule 17a-4 (f), FINRA 4511, and CFTC 1.31) on retaining electronic records.
 >- SEC Rule 17a-4 is a regulation issued by the U.S. Securities and Exchange Commission under the US Securities Exchange Act of 1934.
 The rule outlines requirements for data retention, indexing, and accessibility for companies that deal in the trade or brokering of financial securities such as stocks, bonds, and futures.
-According to the rule, records of numerous types of transactions must be retained and cannot be rewritten or erased with immediate access for a period of at least six years.
+According to the rule, records of numerous types of transactions must be retained and cannot be rewritten or erased with immediate access for a period of two years and non-immediate access for at least six years.

 Object Lock is a bucket-level feature, which means that each bucket can only have one time-based Object Lock rule.
 After this feature is enabled, a retention term is required, which can range from 1 day to 100 years.
 Permanent retention is not allowed.